Skip to content

 • Check your formatting — preview your Markdown if you can, and double-check image paths and internal links.

-• New page? — mention in the description that the nav entry needs to be added.
+• New page? — if editing via the browser, mention in the description that a nav entry needs adding.
+If working locally, add it to mkdocs.yml yourself.